 Referral source-Early periods that are preceded by a stay at an inpatient hospital, long-term care hospital, inpatient rehabilitation facility, or skilled nursing facility are classified as institutional periods.
-Early periods that are not preceded by these services are classified as community-admitted periods.
-Later periods are classified as institutional if they are preceded by a hospital stay; otherwise they are classified as community-admitted periods.
+Early periods that are not preceded by a stay in one of those facilities are classified as community-admitted periods.
+Later periods are classified as institutional if they are preceded by a hospital stay; otherwise they are classified as communityadmitted periods.